 - Language seen as derogatory, demeaning, inflammatory;

 - Bullying, including cyberbullying;

 - Gender based violence

 - sexual assaults and harassment

-- sexting
+- sexting.

-We are working hard as academy to be proactive and to challenge this type of abuse.
+We are working hard as a school to be proactive and to challenge this type of abuse.
 We aim to use approaches in the curriculum to address and tackle peer on peer abuse.

-Please refer to Shortlanesend School's Anti Bullying, Equality and Diversity, e-safety policies/online policies.
+Please refer to Shortlanesend School's Anti Bullying, Equality and Diversity, e-safety/online safety policies